CalemS/Crypt0z-old/README.md

  - Not your normal coin specs....
  - ~25 million total coins
- - 8 Million Premine to make it rain
+ - 8 Million Flash Premine to make it rain
  - Diffusion of Innovations
  - Anything else is on the table for consideration